The-Youssef-Nasr-Company/Youssef-Land/README.md

 ## <!--2.2--> Youssef Land News

+__This is the news channel of Youssef Land called Youssef Land News__.

 We have made our first C# program.
 Rextester permanent URL goes here: https://rextester.com/DGPM21077 (made in Egypt 2021)

 Don't forget, the visual Microsoft C# compiler version is 2.9.0.63208.